Top of Page

 For best results, however, you should upgrade in this order:

-2. Master Server
+2. Master Server (the DC holding the PDC-emulator role)

-4. Any other Domain Time Server
+4. Independent Domain Time Servers

 5. Clients

-Upgrades are available using the following methods:
+Upgrades are available using the following methods

-• Download the latest upgrade patch file from our website.
+• Download the latest Upgrade Patch File from our website.

 • Contact us to obtain the new distribution files on physical media.